EmployeeIssues.comU.S. Employee Rights in Plain English

 About the U.S. Occupational Safety and Health Administration

-The U.S. Occupational Safety and Health Administration or OSHA for short, is a Federal government agency responsible for ensuring the safety and health of private-sector and Federal postal workers in all states, in the workplace and elsewhere on the job.
+The U.S. Occupational Safety and Health Administration, OSHA for short, is a Federal government agency responsible for ensuring the safety and health of private-sector and Federal postal workers in all states, in the workplace and elsewhere on the job.

 OSHA is a division of the U.S. Department of Labor.
 It sets and enforces Federal safety and health standards under the Occupational Safety and Health Act of 1970 (OSH Act or OSHA).